 You must have satisfactorily completed all of your Erikson course requirements excluding your final semester of internship, tutorial, and seminar before you will be allowed to take the comprehensive exam.
 All tuition and fees must be paid in order to register for comprehensive exam.
 All academic grades, including final grades for outstanding "Incomplete" grades, must be submitted to the Registration and Student Records Office four weeks before the date of the examination.
 Students who plan to take the exam in June must have all their work completed by the end of the school year in May.
 All library materials must be returned before the examination results will be recorded for graduation.
-The comprehensive exam must be taken within a year of completing course and internship/ action research requirements.
+The comprehensive exam must be taken within a year of completing course and internship/action research requirements.
 If for any reason this is not possible, the student should request a meeting with the Dean of Students to discuss their situation.

 The questions on the comprehensive examination cover the entire core academic program.
-Copies of past examinations are available in the library, and you are encouraged to review them.
+Copies of past examinations and resources for preparing for the comp exam are available in the Comp Resources section of the Academic Success Center site on my.erikson, and you are encouraged to review them.
 You are also encouraged to join a study group to prepare for the exam.
 Faculty are available to meet with students to give advice.
 It is the student's responsibility to ask for this assistance.
+If you are a student who is requesting accommodations for taking the comp exam based on a documented disability, please contact the Dean of Students and coordinator of disability services to discuss your request.